There are two types of food:

 The body uses both types for energy and macronutrients.

-You can eat the foods you enjoy and still make progress, as long as you understand balance and portion size.
+No list of foods works without consistency.
+Fat loss happens when you're in a calorie deficit, so you can eat the foods you enjoy and still make progress, as long as you understand balance and portion size.

 What food does your body actually need?